Cybersecurity Threats Facing Mid-Sized Businesses in 2023

 The increasing popularity of internet of things (IoT) devices in the workplace is creating new security challenges for businesses.
 These devices (such as smart thermostats) are often not secure and can be easily hacked, exposing sensitive information and putting a business at risk.
 To mitigate the risk of a cyber attack through IoT devices, businesses should implement strict access controls and regularly update software, as well as only use devices from reputable manufacturers.

 In conclusion, mid-sized businesses face a range of cybersecurity threats in 2023, from ransomware attacks to insider threats and unpatched software.
 To mitigate these risks, businesses should implement robust security measures, regularly educate their employees, and stay up-to-date on the latest threats and vulnerabilities.
 With these steps in place, mid-sized businesses can protect themselves and limit their exposure from the worst cybersecurity threats in 2023 and beyond.
-Give us a call anytime at 614-212-1111 or contact us by filling out the form below.
+Give us a call anytime at 614-212-1111.